aceakash/lodash-koans/README.md

 npm start
 ```

 This will give you failing tests.
-Fire up your JS editor/IDE of choice, and in each test, replace identity in `_.identity(input)` with the lodash function that would do the transform in the test.
+Fire up your JS editor/IDE of choice, and in each test in **lodash.test.js**, replace identity in `_.identity(input)` with the lodash function that would do the transform in the test.
 Of course, you might need to pass in additional parameters to the function.

 e.g.